-If you are the avid hiker type you can hike your way up to Montserrat, starting from the train station.
+If you are the avid hiker type, you can walk your way up to Montserrat, starting from the train station.
 Then you can continue towards the mountain tops.
-That’s a lot of hiking though.
+That’s a lot of hiking, though.

-To get to the routes starting from the complex level you get this 2nd funicular of Sant Joan.
+To get to the routes starting from the top level you get this 2nd funicular railway of Sant Joan.
 You can walk up there but better so save some strength, as you can see it is pretty high uphill.

 Routes vary and spread to different directions but most connect after some point.
-When you see the signs of each route they seem like being of short distance each.
-But when you add them altogether you will find yourself hiking for hours.
-If you follow the long ones you will see amazing nature and all rock formations.
+When you see the signs of each course, they seem to like being of short distance each.
+But when you add them all together, you will find yourself hiking for hours.
+If you follow the long ones, you will see amazing nature and all rock formations.

 So be in Montserrat Barcelona as early as possible.

-If you go there during summer season it will be really really hot.
-Barcelona heats up to 50 degrees (Celsius) and Montserrat is a mountain, so closer to the sun.
+If you go there during the summer season, it will be scalding.
+Barcelona heats up to 50 degrees (Celsius), and Montserrat is a mountain, so closer to the sun.

 Rock formations are almost identical to those of Meteora Greece.
-Meteora were supposed to be sea bed rocks that during millions of years were uncovered or brought up due to earthquake’s.
+Meteora was supposed to be sea bedrocks that during millions of years were uncovered or brought up due to earthquakes.

 Perhaps Montserrat falls under the same case.

 There are many steep paths like this one below.
-We advise you to start the hiking route, from the top end point of the funicular (Sant Joan).
-In that way most of the difficult parts like this one will be at your way back.
+We advise you to start the hiking route, from the top endpoint of the funicular (Sant Joan).
+In that way, most of the problematic parts like this one will be at your way back.

 After maybe 5-6 hours of hiking this matters a lot.
-It will be rather difficult to have all that uphill going stairs at the beginning of your hiking.
+It will be rather challenging to have all that uphill going stairs at the beginning of your hiking.

-At mountain top a pretty big compass will show you the parts of Spain to any direction.
+At mountain top highest point, a pretty big compass will show you the parts of Spain in any direction.

 You can book a hiking guide if you like, that will also tell you a bit more about the different landmarks along the hiking route(s).

-The routes (long ones) will take you to the top of the mountain, which (along with most of the rocks) is a great climbing field for rock climbers.
-On good weather you will see many as you hike around.
+The routes (long ones) will take you to the top of the mountain, which (along with most of the rocks) is a high climbing field for rock climbers.
+On good weather, you will see many as you hike around.

-It is a very vivid and good vibes place.
+It is a very vivid and right vibes place.
 Make sure you take plenty of water for the hiking part.

 Sun will play lots of games with light and shadow as you come back, and photos will become rather interesting.